CBB752Spring2017/CBB752Spring2017.github.io/index.md

 #### Part 1: Comparative analysis of personal genomes:

 -1.
-Identify all of the SNPs for each personal genome.
+Identifying SVs in personal genomes.

+   Coding card: Propose a tool that identify structural variation in a personal genome.
+   Implementation card:
+   English card:

 -2.
 Calculate how many SNPs are shared among all genomes and how many are person specific.